freeciv/freeciv-web/freeciv-web/README.md

 The build script will also create a data webapp directory where savegames and scorelogs are stored.

 Flyway migrations of the database is supported.
-Remember to set the mysql password in pom.xml.
+Remember to set the mysql password in flyway.properties.dist and rename the file to flyway.properties.
 To migrate the database to the latest version, run this Maven command: mvn compile flyway:migrate